Skip to content

 First-time buyers get a discount – or relief – on stamp duty when buying their first home.

-Whether you’ll pay little or no tax at all depends on the purchase price of the property you’re buying.
+How much you pay – or whether you even pay stamp duty – depends on the purchase price of the property you’re buying.

 How much is first-time buyers’ stamp duty?